-She tends to play the Saviour’s part.
+She tends to play the role of Rescuer.
 Although only a child of five, she is concerned with Peter’s grandmother’s health, with her house (she asks her grandfather to mend the grandmother’s house), and she is preoccupied that Peter’s grandmother should have fresh bread at all times.

 “This is a story about adaptation and resilience.
 Resilience „is a strategy of fighting unhappiness that helps us grab moments of pleasure from life, despite the whispering of the phantoms from the depths of our memory”. (“Phantoms’ Whispering”, Boris Cyrulnik).“

 “…resilience is the trait of a person who lived or is living a traumatizing event or a chronic adversity and who proves the skill of a good adaptability” (Assisted Resilience Treaty, coord.
 Serban Ionescu)

 The little girl’s resilience consists of her capacity of opening up to people, of relating to the ones surrounding her and of making herself likeable.
 Although an orphan missing both her parents, Heidi manages to be happy together with her grandfather and friends.

 At the same time, Heidi’s resilience is a catalyst for her grandfather’s healing process, as well as for her friend’s Clara.
 Grandfather is able to come back among people and start socializing again after the death of Heidi’s parents, and Clara is able to stand up on her own feet and walk.

 “Heidi, the Girl of the Alps”, Johanna Spyri, Ion Creangă Publishing House, 1987